A level Spanish

 What is the A level about?

-The Edexcel A Level in Spanish is an excellent qualification which takes pupils into the world of “interesting Spanish”.
-Gone are the days of talking about your pets, your family and what they like to eat and what clothes they wear!
+Welcome to 'interesting Spanish'.
+Gone are the days of talking about your pets, your family and what they like to eat!
 Now is the time to learn about the culture and moda de vida of Spain and the Spanish-speaking world.
 Pupils will be transformed from simple, functional communicators at GCSE into aficionados of Spanish culture and literature, ready for their next step in their language-learning adventure.

-These papers test the appropriate skills in the context of four themes:
+The examination tests the skills of listening, speaking, reading and writing in the context of four themes:

 - Changes in Spanish society;